Salena-Nemariam/Population-Health-Diagnostics-Analytics/README.md

 # Population-Health-Diagnostics-Analytics

 Please note this repository is only a test file and does not contain real data.
-It contains a SQL-based database project to anayze population health metrics and diagnostic trends.
-The database tracks demographics, health indicators, diagnostic test results, and disease trends across regions.
+This repository contains a SQL-based database project to anayze population health metrics and diagnostic trends.
+This database tracks demographics, health indicators, diagnostic test results, and disease trends across regions.

 ## Database Schema
 - **Demographics**: Tracks the population's age group, gender, region, and population count.